Sign up for our newsletter

 We’re sharing our favorite ways to stay cool in Tampa Bay and have fun as a family!

-Adventure Island (opens for the season on March 13, 2020): There are so many ways to keep your cool at Adventure Island in Tampa!
-Whether you want to relax with the kids down the Rambling Bayou (pictured), splash in one of the splash and play areas, swim in one of the multiple pools in the park, slide down the waterslids, or play some volleyball in the Spike Zone, there is something for everyone!
-Be sure to try the new Solar Vortex waterslide when it opens the spring!
+There are so many ways to keep your cool at Adventure Island in Tampa!
+Whether you want to relax with the kids down the Rambling Bayou (pictured), splash in one of the splash and play areas, swim in one of the multiple pools in the park, slide down the waterslides, or play some volleyball in the Spike Zone, there is something for everyone!
+Be sure to try the new Solar Vortex waterslide which opened last year!

-Tradewinds Resort: Pick up a day pass and play like a tourist!
+Stay the night and play like a tourist!
 The resort features seven swimming pools, the High Tide inflatable waterslide, an inflatable surfing challenge and more!
 While you’re there, relax on the sugary white sands of St. Pete Beach!
 Learn more here.
+(2021 UPDATE: As of right now, day passes are not available, but you can book an overnight stay to enjoy the amenities!)

-Local Splash Pads: Speaking of splash pads, why not check out your local splash pad like Water Works Park near downtown Tampa!
+Speaking of splash pads, why not check out your local splash pad like Water Works Park or Julian B Lane Riverfront Park near downtown Tampa!
 There are some shaded areas where parents can keep an eye on the kids as they splash and play on the play structures!
 Some of our other favorite splash pads are at Ballast Point Park in South Tampa and Highlander Park and Kiwanis Sprayground in Dunedin.